Tamutswa/Edu_Learning_Platform/README.md

-# 🎓 EduLearn Frontend Prototype
+# 🎓 EduLearn – Modern E-Learning Dashboard

-EduLearn is a clean, responsive, and role-based dashboard interface for an educational platform.
-This is a **frontend-only prototype** meant to showcase layout, styling, and user experience for both students and instructors.
+EduLearn is a responsive, role-based web dashboard designed for educational platforms.
+It offers tailored interfaces for both students and instructors, with a clean UI built using modern web technologies.

 ---

-## 📸 Screenshots
+## 📸 Dashboard Previews

 ### 🧑‍🎓 Student Dashboard
 ![Student Dashboard Preview](assets/student-dashboard-preview.png)